See The Difference

 - Dump Models: WDT Dual Tandem Gooseneck Dump, LPD Heavy Duty Low Profile Dump, and LPT Telescopic Dump

-- Equipment Models: LPX Low Profile Extreme Duty Equipment, EQT Heavy Duty Equipment, and HDT Tilt Trailer
+- Equipment Models: LPX Low Profile Extreme Duty Equipment and HDT Tilt Trailer

 - Car Haulers: Model MVC Multi-Vehicle Carrier